-For years one of my favorite Fort Worth mysteries was buried under this tombstone:
+For years it was one of my favorite Fort Worth mysteries.
+And the solution to that mystery is (not) buried under this tombstone:

-Curious people noticed the tombstone with the unusual name and no dates of birth and death and asked cemetery officials about it.
-Rose Hill’s general manager acknowledged that no interment card was on file for the Nick Beef plot but would not divulge the purchaser of the plot.
+Curious people right away noticed something about the tombstone beyond the unusual name: The tombstone has no dates of birth and death—the two bookends of a life included on most tombstones.
+Curious people asked cemetery officials about it.
+Rose Hill’s general manager (1) explained that no interment card was on file for the Nick Beef plot but (2) would not divulge the purchaser of the plot.

 No interment card?
 Did that mean that no one is buried under the Nick Beef tombstone?
 And why would the cemetery manager not divulge the purchaser of the plot next to the assassin of a president of the United States?

-In a country still trying to come to terms with a crime committed in 1963, that’s a good way to start rumors.
-And start they did and swirled for years as journalists and assassination buffs dug into the Nick Beef mystery.
+In a country that was still trying to come to terms with a crime committed in 1963, that’s a good way to start rumors.
+And start they did and swirled for years around the still-young Internet as journalists and assassination buffs dug into the Nick Beef mystery.

-Early on came a theory that, because Rose Hill staff had stopped providing cemetery visitors with directions to Oswald’s grave, a stand-up comedian in New York City who used the stage name “Nick Beef” bought the plot next to Oswald’s and placed the Nick Beef tombstone there.
+Then came a theory: A stand-up comedian in New York City who used the stage name “Nick Beef” had bought the cemetery plot next to Oswald’s and had placed the Nick Beef tombstone there.

-According to this theory the comedian began to tell his audiences how people could locate Oswald’s grave: by asking cemetery staff where to find Nick Beef, not Lee Harvey Oswald.
+According to the theory the comedian had bought the tombstone so that he could tell his audiences how people could locate Oswald’s grave after cemetery staff had stopped providing directions: by asking cemetery staff where to find the tombstone of Nick Beef, not Lee Harvey Oswald.
+After people navigated to the Nick Beef headstone, the Oswald headstone was to the immediate left.